arya-analytics/delta/docs/rfc/220623-signal-gr.md

 ```

 It's the responsibility of the caller to ensure that the routine exits when the
 injected context is canceled.
-If routine exits before the context is canceled with
+If a routine exits with a non-nil error the context is
-a non-nil error, the context will be canceled.
+canceled, signaling other routines to exit.
 This behavior matches `errgroup.Group`
 and is a useful feature for managing goroutines that depend on each other.

 The `Go` method can also receive a list of options.
 These include parameters for adding
-conditional deferals, tracing, panic recovery etc. The goal of these options is to allow
+conditional deferals, tracing, panic recovery, etc. The goal of these options is to allow
 the caller to modify the behavior of the routine without having to modify the
-definition of f itself.
+definition of `f`.
 This is particularly useful for handling functions that can
-operate both within an operation and request scope.
+operate both within an application and request scope.

 ## Waiting for Routines to Exit